-This ratio is very sensitive to whether the median employee is a participant in the defined benefit pension plan, which in turn is sensitive to changes in actuarial assumptions, such as changes in mortality and discount rates.
+This ratio is very sensitive to whether the median employee is a participant in the defined benefit pension plan, which, in turn, is sensitive to changes in actuarial assumptions, such as changes in mortality and discount rates.
 All employees hired before January 1, 2011, are enrolled in our defined benefit retirement plan.
 All employees hired on or after January 1, 2011, participate in our defined contribution 401(k) plan.
 Under SEC rules, the inclusion of the change in pension value only applies to employees who are participants in the pension plan.
 It does not apply to changes in participant's value in a defined contribution plan.
-Mr. Sprowls is a participant in the pension plan, not the defined contribution plan, not the pension plan.
-The person who was identified as the median employee this year is a participant in the defined contribution plan, not the pension plan.
-The person who was identified as a median employee in prior years was a participant in the pension plan.
-In fact, the ratio of the total annual compensation of Mr. Sprowls to the estimated total annual compensation of our median employee in 2019 (for the 2020 Proxy Statement) was 35.6 to 1.
+Mr. Sprowls is a participant in the pension plan, not the defined contribution plan.
+The person who was identified as the median employee in 2020 is a participant in the defined contribution plan, not the pension plan.
+If we eliminated the actuarial change in pension value from our calculation for Mr. Sprowls' total annual compensation, the ratio of the total annual compensation of Mr. Sprowls to the estimated total annual compensation of our median employee would be 41.6 to 1.